openssl/openssl/demos/README.txt

 This folder contains source code that demonstrates the proper use of the OpenSSL library API.

-bio:                   Demonstration of a simple TLS client and server.
+bio:                   Demonstration of a simple TLS client and server

 certs:                 Demonstration of creating certs, using OCSP

-ciphers:
+cipher:
+aesgcm.c               Demonstration of symmetric cipher GCM mode encrypt/decrypt aesccm.c               Demonstration of symmetric cipher CCM mode encrypt/decrypt

 cms: